mtconnect/standard_doc_generator/protocol_markdown/rest_api.md

 * `http://localhost:5000/my_device/probe`

-    This requests the device infomraiton model for `my_device`.
+    The request only provides information about `my_device`.

 * `http://localhost:5000/probe`

-  The above requests device infomration for all devices.
+  The request provides information for all devices.
+The following section specifies the details of each request.

 ## MTConnect ReST API